45+ NestJS Interview Questions 2025: Modules, Dependency Injection & Guards

 }

-Validation with DTOs and Pipes
+Validation and Pipes Questions

 // dto/create-user.dto.ts